Older Timber Floors

 Other Trade Work

 Ensure other trades have completely finished all their work prior to polishing your floor.
 This includes structural changes, painting and tiling before your floor sanding company arrives.
-Never polish your floors before this stage, because there is a high risk you may damage them.
+Never polish your floors before this stage, because there is a high risk you may damage the timber floor finish.
 Repairs may entail re-coating or complete re-sanding to gain a uniform look.

 Regardless of the damage, it will definitely increase your floor sanding costs.
-Repairs and join lines to floor coatings can be an eyesore.
+Repairs and join lines in a floor finish can be an eyesore.
 Using the correct location for a join line or repair can avoid this, such as in a doorway.
 This is opposed to, for example making a join in the middle of a room.
 In that case gloss level variants would be obvious in reflected light.

 Installing a new Kitchen?

-As with moving an existing wall, when updating your kitchen it may not sit exactly in the same location.
-This will expose unsealed boards.
-Once again, this will involve the sanding and polishing of an entire area.
-Be sure to install your kitchen before your floor sanding and polishing.
-It is common for a kitchen installer to request the floor sanding done first.
-This would be a huge mistake.
 During a kitchen installation, cupboards get shuffled around, and adjusted.
 Splashbacks and appliances will both offer plenty of opportunities for damage.
-Objects and substances will meet with the floor surface.
+Objects and substances will meet with the floor finish.
 These can include tools, grout, adhesives and silicon.

-It is best to complete your painting tasks before floor sanding and polishing.
 Be careful not to flood paint on at the skirting boards.
 Paint will penetrate down the gaps between floorboards.
 This can prove difficult or impossible to remove.
 No matter how careful you are, accidents do happen.
 So why risk it?
-Carrying out any major painting tasks before polishing your floors.
-Removing paint residue from a finished floor can cause permanent damage if not done in the right way.
+Use plastic drop sheets to cover your floors during painting.
 Have a look at this Ashgrove floor sanding case study and you will see what we mean about paint spills on old floors.